T-Mobile Netherlands: The Rematch

 The temptation ladder that drives the story

 The mechanism is minimal and ruthless.
 An impossible object appears in a painfully ordinary environment, and the plot becomes a sequence of decisions.
+That escalation is a temptation ladder.
+Each rung is a slightly bolder choice that still feels justifiable.
 First curiosity.
 Then small opportunism.
 Then the one step too far, when he is unobserved and convinced he can get away with more.

 In digital-first marketing teams, shorts like this are often used as reference for how to compress a human truth into under three minutes without losing clarity.